Shall We Dance (1937 film): Production

 The idea for the film originated in the studio's desire to exploit the successful formula created by Richard Rodgers and Lorenz Hart with their 1936 Broadway hit On Your Toes.
 In a major coup for RKO, Pandro Berman managed to attract the Gershwins – George Gershwin, who wrote the symphonic underscore, and Ira Gershwin, the lyrics – to score this, their second Hollywood musical after Delicious in 1931.

-The film – Astaire and Rogers's most expensive to date – benefits from quality comedy specialists, opulent art direction by Carroll Clark under Van Nest Polglase's supervision, and a timeless score which introduces three classic Gershwin songs.
+The film – Astaire and Rogers's most expensive to date – features well-known comedic actors in support, art direction by Carroll Clark under Van Nest Polglase's supervision, and a score which introduces three Gershwin songs that went on to become classics.

 Astaire was no stranger to the Gershwins, having headlined, with his sister Adele, two Gershwin Broadway shows: Lady Be Good! in 1924 and Funny Face in 1927.
 George Gershwin also accompanied the pair on piano in a set of recordings in 1926.
 Rogers first came to Hollywood's attention when she appeared in the Gershwins' 1930 stage musical Girl Crazy.

 Shall We Dance was named at the suggestion of Vincente Minnelli, who was a friend of the Gershwins.
 Minnelli originally suggested "Shall We Dance?" with a question mark, which disappeared at some point.

 The car used on the ferry was 1936 Packard Twelve Coupe Roadster.